Inflation, US Fed data to set the tone for markets

 However, after the higher-than-expected inflation of 8.6 percent at 40-year high in May, the highest since December 1981; the fresh inflation shock hammered stock and bond prices anew, heightening investors' fears that the US FOMC may fast track its interest rate hike at its two-day meeting next week on June 14-15.
 Near term direction of domestic markets will be dictated by international crude oil prices, US Fed meeting, rupee-dollar fluctuations, spread of Monsoon and macroeconomic data.
 If the US market settles down, that is if it stops reacting to any bad news only then other markets across the globe will turn bullish.
 Markets may take five-six months to stabilize say old timers.

+pandemic.
 Stagflation would be a sustained period of both higher inflation and slower growth, not just one quarter.
 Stagflation remains a risk to the global economy, and there are similarities between the situation in the 1970s and today.
+Surging prices for oil and food are pushing up the cost of living, and business executives are voicing concerns about the outlook for the economy.
+Inflation refers to an increase in prices for goods and services.
+But if inflation rises too quickly, the rapid price increases erode households' purchasing power.
+Stagflation is a situation in which prices are rising, but demand is weakening and economic growth is slowing or contracting.
+As a result, businesses make less money and cut jobs, driving up unemployment.
+At worst, that pushes the economy into a recession.

 Stagflation occurred from the early 1970s to the early 1980s, when surging commodity prices and double-digit inflation collided with high unemployment.
 British Parliamentarian Iain Macleod is credited with first using the word stagflation in 1965.